-Marc Garrett: There has always been a feeling that there is a divide between media arts culture and the already established, traditional art systems.
-If you think this has been true what do you think has created this divide?
+Marc Garrett: Does a divide between media arts culture and the already established, traditional art systems, exist, if you think this correct what do you think has created this divide?

-I do think another issue is related less to the art side of things but the media aspect; the Internet has developed according to a Freemium sort of model; people expect everything to be free online, and I have long wondered whether this leads to a perceived degradation of the importance of online culture.
+I do think another issue is related less to the art side of things but the media aspect.
+The Internet has developed according to a Freemium sort of model, and people expect everything to be free on-line, and I have long wondered whether this leads to a perceived degradation of the importance of on-line culture.
 It is seen as more throwaway than traditional art forms.
 I wonder whether this springs more out of the attitude that has developed towards the digital as something that is not really ‘real’, that is ephemeral, and easily accessible/disposable.

-Antonio Roberts: Media Arts/New Media/Digital Art (or whatever you want to call it) goes against a lot of what traditional art systems represent.
-In Media Arts ownership over an idea is often shared amongst a group of people, importance is rated on contributitions to a community or cause over charisma, and, quite often, the creative output in media arts is not a physical object which can be owned, traded or sold.
+Media Arts/New Media/Digital Art (or whatever you want to call it) goes against a lot of what traditional art systems represent.
+In Media Arts ownership an idea is often shared amongst a group of people, importance is rated on contributions to a community or cause over charisma, and, quite often, the creative output in media arts is not a physical object which can be owned, traded or sold.

 The art world is a conservative world that doesn’t let others in easily, than professionals.
 A way to judge that professionalism is by a diploma of an art school.
 Art school were very late to introduce media art in their curricula, mostly because traditional teachers didn’t know anything about it and couldn’t judge it.
 So this was self-enforcing the not crossing over of the fields.

 The art world is in general solipsistic, not concerned with collaboration and exchange.
 There lives the culture of the individualistic genius.
 In Media arts you have to be collaborative and you have to exchange – so the “culture” in both domains are different.
 Media art is closer to science in that respect.